James Hamilton, 1st Earl of Abercorn: Life in Scotland

-In 1597, Master Paisley sat for Linlithgow in the Parliament of Scotland.
+In 1597, the Master of Paisley sat for Linlithgow in the Parliament of Scotland.
 He was also made a Gentleman of the Bedchamber and a member of the Privy Council to James VI of Scotland.
 In 1600, the King created him hereditary Sheriff of Linlithgow.

-On 24 March 1603 James VI also became King of England as James I and from there on reigned both kingdoms in personal union.
+On 2 May 1602, the Master of Paisley carried the basin at the baptism of Robert Stuart, Duke of Kintyre and Lorne at Dunfermline Abbey.

-On 5 April 1603, Master Paisley was created Lord Abercorn, of Linlithgowshire.
+On 24 March 1603, at the Union of the Crowns James VI also became King of England and reigned on both kingdoms in personal union.
+On 5 April 1603, the Master of Paisley was created Lord Abercorn, of Linlithgowshire.
 This made him the first of the long line of earls, then marquesses, and finally dukes of Abercorn.

 His wife was a close friend of Anne of Denmark.
 In May 1603 Anne of Denmark came to Stirling Castle hoping to collect her son Prince Henry, who was in the keeping of the Earl of Mar.
 Anne fainted at dinner and when Jean Drummond and Marion Boyd, Mistress of Paisley, carried her to bed she had a miscarriage.
 The lawyer Thomas Haddington wrote an account of these events, and said the queen had told her physician Martin Schöner and the Mistress of Paisley that she had taken "some balm water that hastened her abort".

-In 1604, Lord Abercorn, as he was now, served on a royal commission established to consider the union of the crowns of England and Scotland.
+In 1604, Lord Abercorn, as he now was, served on a royal commission established to consider the union of the crowns of England and Scotland.
 Though the project failed, the king was content with his services.
 He received large grants of lands in Scotland.

 On 10 July 1606 he was further honoured by being created Earl of Abercorn, Baron Paisley, Baron Hamilton, Baron Mountcastell, and Baron Kilpatrick.
 The family tree shows how the Abercorn title was inherited moving at the death of the 3rd Earl to the descendants of the 2nd son, Claud, and then at the death of the 5th Earl to the descendants of his 4th son, George.

 Plantation of Ulster

-Lord Abercorn, as he was now, and his brothers Claud and George were undertakers in James I's Plantation of Ulster.
-He does not appear on the list of undertaker of 1609, but on the list of 1611 he is granted the great proportion of Donalong (2000 acres) and the small proportion of Strabane (1000 acres).
+Lord Abercorn, as he was now, and his brothers Claud Hamilton of Shawfield and George Hamilton of Greenlaw and Roscrea were undertakers in James I's Plantation of Ulster.
+He appears on the list of undertakers of 1611 and was granted the great proportion of Donalong (2000 acres) and the small proportion of Strabane (1000 acres).
 He acquired the middle (medium-sized) proportion of Shean from Boyd at a later time.
 He was given pieces of land called Strabane, Donnalonge and Shean in County Tyrone that had been confiscated from the O'Neill clan.
 He built a castle at Strabane.
-His brother Claude, called "of Shawfield", was given land in County Cavan.
+His brother Claude Hamilton was given land in County Cavan.

-On 11 March 1613/4, he was summoned to attend the Parliament of Ireland and was granted the precedence of an earl in Ireland (confirmed by royal warrant on 31 March), although he had never been created a peer in that realm.
+On 11 March 1614, Abercorn was summoned to attend the Parliament of Ireland and was granted the precedence of an earl in Ireland (confirmed by royal warrant on 31 March), although he was not an Irish peer.
 He was appointed to the Council of Munster on 20 May 1615.